tobygrice/paxos/README.md

-# Paxos Protocol - Tobias Grice
+# Paxos Protocol - Toby Grice

 ## Testing
 A testing harness is provided in MemberTest.java.
 A Makefile is provided that uses the Maven wrapper for compilation.